scrim-network/Ruckertetal_SLR2016/RFILES/README.txt

   The effects of time-varying observation errors on semi-empirical sea-level projections

   Reference:
-  Ruckert, KL, Guan, Y, Bakker, AMR, Forest, FE, and Keller, K. The effects of time-varying observation errors on semi-empirical sea-level projections, (accepted at Climatic Change).
+  Ruckert, KL, Guan, Y, Bakker AMR, Forest, FE, and Keller, K (2016): The effects of time-varying observation errors on semi-empirical sea-level projections, Climatic Change, 1-12, DOI: 10.1007/s10584-016-1858-z.

   This program is distributed in the hope that it will be useful, but WITH NO WARRANTY (NEITHER EXPLICITNOR IMPLICIT).
 We are not liable